 Finding & capitalizing your illustration style is the way to success.
 See how to make money & make a profit as an illustration design career

-When it comes to making money from illustration, the road can be a bumpy one, even for people that have been working at it for years.
-If you’re just at the beginning of your illustration career then it can seem almost impossible to land that first big commission, but finding and sticking to your style is one of the best ways to get there.
-Recognizing and playing to your strengths is more than half the battle, the other half we’ll explain right here!
+When it comes to making money from illustration, the road can be bumpy, even for people working there for years.
+If you’re beginning your illustration career, it can seem almost impossible to land that first big commission.
+Finding and capitalizing your illustration style is the way to achieve get success.
+See tips on how to make money and profit from an illustration design career.

 How to Find and Capitalize Your Illustration Style?